How do I make my story eligible for curation and distribution?

 How can I get additional views and grow my readership?

 There are numerous strategies to grow your audience and expand the reach of your stories.
-Improving the formatting, readability, and quality as outlined in the Curation Guidelines will go a long way.
-You can find tips in the Help Center around growing distribution.
-You can also submit to Medium publications.
-You can also promote your story on social media.
+Improving the formatting, readability, and quality as outlined in the Curation Standards will go a long way.
+You can find tips in the Help Center, from the Medium Writers Team, and from Medium’s official blog around growing distribution.
+You can also submit to Medium publications and promote your story on social media.

 Only stories published after we implemented our new system for reviewing and recommending stories are eligible for curator review.
 To see whether or not a story is eligible for review, go to the story editor, select the “...” menu, and select “Manage distribution setting.”